Jawad-Mufti/Parallel-parking-with-arduino-system/README.md

 - breadboard + connectors
 -Ultra-sonic sensors attached to certain pins.

-- please update (initialize) pin numbers to the relevant pins on your arduino board.pins.
+- please update (initialize) pin numbers to the relevant pins on your arduino board.